intel/jndn-utils/README.md

 </dependency>
 ```

+## Build

+To build, run `mvn install` in the cloned directory.
+Additionally, you may want
+to run integration tests by running the `nfd-integration-tests` profile with
+a running NFD instance (see [pom.xml](https://github.com/01org/jndn-utils/blob/master/pom.xml) for more details);

 ## Use

+This library provides `Client`, `Server` and `Repository` interfaces.
+These
+are implemented in their respective `impl` packages and require Java 8.

-Use `SimpleClient` or `SegmentedClient` to retrieve data from the network.
+Use a `SimpleClient` or `AdvancedClient` (provides segmentation, retries, and streaming)
+ to retrieve data from the network.
 For example:
 ```
-// retrieve a single Data packet synchronously, will block until complete Data singleData = Client.getDefault().getSync(face, name);
+// retrieve a single Data packet synchronously, will block until complete Data singleData = SimpleClient.getDefault().getSync(face, name);

-// retrieve a segmented Data packet (i.e. with a last Component containing a segment number and a valid FinalBlockId) by name Data segmentedData = SegmentedClient.getDefault().getSync(face, name);
+// retrieve segmented Data packets (i.e. with a last Component containing a segment number and a valid FinalBlockId) by name CompletableFuture<Data> segmentedData = AdvancedClient.getDefault().getAsync(face, name);
 ```

 Use `SimpleServer` or `SegmentedServer` to serve data on the network.
 For example: